shmay/local-click-detector/README.md

 upon clicking, my-element will have a 'clickedLocally' variable assigned to it ... which will be true if the click was within the my-element and false if outside of it

-so you'll in my-element you'll want to check for the 'clickedLocally' within an async callback to ensure the necessary methods have been run local-click-detector; e.g.:
+in my-element you'll want to check for the 'clickedLocally' within an async callback to ensure the necessary methods have been run in local-click-detector; e.g.:

 ```
   Polymer 'my-element',